SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix SignalVu.md

 > If you try to modify both at the same time, the device will not support this and erratic measurements could be generated.

-- This device does not support any commands to set the sweep time, as this is calculated internally taking into account the frequencies used (or the span) and the RBW.Therefore, the sweep time can only be configured in DataMiner for local use.
+- This device does not support any commands to set the sweep time, as this is calculated internally taking into account the frequencies used (or the span) and the RBW.
+  Therefore, the sweep time can only be configured in DataMiner for local use.
 If an incorrect value is set, it may cause an incomplete trace to be generated.

 ### General